isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

  - reload: number of seconds since the last configuration (re)load.

- - ha-servers: HA specific status information about the DHCP servers configured to use HA hooks library:
+ - high-availability: HA specific status information about the DHCP servers configured to use HA hooks library:

      * local: for the local server the state, the role (primary,